Delvaux (company): History

-Products

-Delvaux creates two collections per year, Spring-Summer and Autumn-Winter.
-Each collection sees the introduction of new materials and new colors.

-The current major lines of women's bags: "Le Brillant" (designed in 1958), "Le Tempête" (1967), "Le Madame" (1977) and "Le Pin" (1972).
-Other designs include "Le Simplissime" (1969), "Le Givry" (1977), and "Le Louise" (1973).

-In 2014, a line of men's bags was added.

-In 2016, Delvaux launched "Le Mutin" (2016), inspired by "Le Chasseresse", a Delvaux design of 1962.

-In 2017, the Maison created the "Miniatures Belgitude " (2017), a collection of 7 miniature versions of "Le Brillant", each representing a symbol of Belgium, celebrating the origins of the house.

-In 2018, Delvaux introduced "Le Cool Box" (2018) and "Le D to D" (2018).

-Delvaux also creates small leather goods, custom jewellery and scarves.

-Since 1938, each new model is entered into a Gold Book alongside its detailed description and the name of its designer.

 Boutiques

 Delvaux operates about 10 stores in Belgium with its flagship boutique being "Le 27" at 27, Boulevard de Waterloo in Brussels, Belgium.

 In 2014, Delvaux opened its first international flagship boutiques in Paris, Tokyo and London.
 In 2018 Delvaux opened a second boutique in London on Sloane Street, as well as its first boutique in Italy, in Milan.

-In January 2019 Delvaux also opened its first American flagship in New York City, on the fabled Fifth Avenue at the corner of 59th Street, on Manhattan’s elegant Upper East Side, overlooking Central Park.
+In January 2019 Delvaux also opened its first American flagship in New York City, on the fabled Fifth Avenue at the corner of 59th Street, on Manhattan's elegant Upper East Side, overlooking Central Park.
 The boutique is situated in the Sherry-Netherland building, at the former site of A La Vieille Russie.

 Delvaux operates 42 stores in the world, including doors in Belgium, England, Italy, the United States, China and Japan.

 It is otherwise distributed through specialty and department stores in Australia, Austria, China, France, Germany, Hong Kong, Italy, Japan, Korea, Kuwait, Lebanon, Portugal, Russia, Spain, Taiwan, United Kingdom and the United States.